corazawaf/coraza/README.md

 ## Compatibility status

-We have currently achieved a 91% compatibility with OWASP CRS, some features are under development, like:

-* Persistent Collections
-* Some operators: fuzzyHash
-* Lua is still being tested, it may be replaced with WASM
+We are fully compatible with OWASP CRS, except by DDOS and anti-bot protection.

 ## Why Coraza WAF?